tecnico-sec/Secure-Sockets-in-action/README.md

 The Java platform strongly emphasizes security, including language safety, cryptography, public key infrastructure, secure communication, authentication and access control.
 In this laboratory we use [OpenSSL](https://www.openssl.org/) to create keys and the certificate, and then use the Java implementationof TLS/SSL to create a secure channel for communication.

-MP - no, the goal was to create the keys, then the certificate, and then use the Java implementation of TLS/SSL or HTTPS.
-See `javax.net.ssl.SSLSocketFactory`

-MP - the current solution uses the same constant IV, which is wrong.

 ## Setup
 To try to make the connection work, you will need a few steps: